 Carpal tunnel syndrome can cause tingling, numbness, or a dull ache in the shaded area shown in this illustration.

 The surgeon makes an incision from the palm to the wrist, providing access to the tissue that's causing pressure on the nerve.

-During your initial consultation, you will have an opportunity to ask questions about your hand surgery.
+During your initial consultation, our Portland hand surgery patients will have an opportunity to ask questions about their surgery.
 You can express your concerns and fears about the surgery and how it may affect you in the future.
 Dr. Bartholomew will examine you and review your medical history before making a recommendation on the best treatment for you.